Whether you work for yourself or someone else, it is an important part of life to be productive and make money to support yourself.

 Think College National Coordinating Center provides coordination, training, and evaluation services for Transition and Postsecondary Education Programs for Students with Intellectual Disabilities (TPSIDs).
 They also have a helpful website with resources for students, families, and others.
 They created a map and listing of all of the colleges in the US with programs for students with IDD.
 There is also a guide for families to use when considering colleges.
 Students contributed to this publication.

-Download a Comparison Chart from the FL DD Council to compare post-secondary education programs that serve students with intellectual and developmental disabilities.
+Download a Comparison Chart developed by the Florida Consortium on Inclusive Higher Education to compare post-secondary education programs that serve students with intellectual and developmental disabilities.
 Use this to keep track of what you like best about different schools.

 The Florida Center for Students with Unique Abilities (FCSUA) has created the College Showcase Program Guide to use as a starting point and idea springboard for questions and topics to consider when speaking with postsecondary education programs.

-- Comprehensive Transition and Postsecondary (CTP) Programs are federally approved for students with intellectual disabilities and you can receive federal student aid programs.
+- Comprehensive Transition and Postsecondary (CTP) Programs are federally approved for students with intellectual disabilities and may allow you to receive federal student aid.

 - FPCTPs are Florida approved Postsecondary Comprehensive Transition Programs at universities, state colleges, technical colleges, and private colleges and universities, for students with intellectual disabilities.